twosixlabs/armory/docs/metrics.md

 When `means` is true, the average value for the given metric is also recorded.
 When `record_metric_per_sample` is true, all of the per-sample metrics are recorded.
 If neither is true, a `ValueError` is raised, as nothing is recorded.
+The `max_record_size` field, if not `null`, will drop individual records sent to the ResultsWriter that are greater than the given value.
+    To use the default of `2**20` bytes (per record, not per full results output), do not include this field in the config.

 The `profiler_type` field, when not `null`, enables the logging of computational metrics.
 If `"basic"`, it logs CPU time for model inference and attacking.